 - Property is included in existing Industrial Business Park zoning district. - District is described in Chapter 7 of Horizon 2020 as part of the industrial inventory. - The boundaries of the proposed request are based on a conceptual development pattern.
-To date a subdivision application has not been submitted.
+To date, a subdivision application has not been submitted. - The intent of the proposed RM12D District is to provide a transition between the existing nonresidential uses in the IBP District and the proposed and existing residential uses to the north and west.